Blu-Organization/FinalGFFinder/README.md

 # Steps to start up the application:

   1. Clone down the repository to your local machine.
-  2. Open up the following repository on vscode.
+  2. Open up the repository on vscode.
   3. Open up a terminal at the repository directory.
   4. Type ```npm install``` in the terminal.
   5. Once you have installed all the needed dependencies type ```npm run build```.